 The Arts bring many opportunities for boys to develop their creative talents.

-The Art School and the QEII Theatre are open for recreational use, with a member of staff available to supervise.
+The Art School, Design & Technology Centre (Mill) and the QEII Theatre are open for recreational use, with a member of staff available to supervise.
 Students are welcome to use the facilities for their own projects, whether privately or academically motivated.

 In their first two terms at Winchester, boys explore the range of arts available at the school.
 In Art, this includes the essential disciplines of painting, drawing and printmaking.
 This enables them to make an informed choice about whether they wish to undertake a GCSE course in Art.

-Design & Technology is an excellent alternative option for boys of a technical or practical mindset.
+Design & Technology is an excellent option for boys of a technical or practical mindset.
 Pupils solve and realise solutions to engineering, architectural and user-centred design problems.

-Winchester does not offer examined courses in Drama: the appetite for theatre is resultantly all the more passionate.
-Boys may, as an extra, prepare for LAMDA (London Academy of Music and Dramatic Art) grade exams with a visiting professional.
+Winchester does not offer curricular Drama: the appetite for theatre is resultantly all the more passionate.
+Boys may, as an extra, prepare for LAMDA (London Academy of Music and Dramatic Art) grade exams with visiting professionals.

 Boys can focus on a specific media or theatrical specialism, training to a high standard in:

-Abstract Painting, Acting, Ceramics, Creative Theatre Technology, Directing, Drawing, Etching, Fashion Design, Film Installations, Painting, Printmaking, Sculpture, Wood Block Printing
+Abstract Painting, Acting, Architectural Modelling, Carpentry, Ceramics, Creative Theatre, Technology, Directing, Drawing, Etching, Fashion Design, Film Installations, Painting, Printmaking, Sculpture and Silversmithing.

 Our boys inhabit inspirational natural and built environments.
 This is complemented by the heritage resources in the Treasury, as well as the school’s collections of paintings and rare prints.
 These collections have inspired generations of Wykehamists including, more recently, a classicist with a passion for fashion design.
 His textile studies benefitted from direct access to our casts from the British Museum’s Parthenon marbles.